gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/modify-account.md

 | Granting additional users access to accounts in AWS IAM Identity Center                                                       | ✅ (recommended) | ✅ (discouraged)       |

-### Updating the Account via the new AWS account request file
+### Updating the account through the new AWS account request file

 You can update specific attributes of an AWS account by modifying the corresponding account request file in the `_new_account_requests` directory.
 Follow the steps below to update specific attributes:

-#### Steps to Update
+#### Steps to update

-1. Begin by creating a new branch to contain your changes.
+1. Create a new branch to contain your changes.
 2. Update the desired attributes:
    - To change the Organizational Unit (OU) name, modify the value of the `organizational_unit_name` key.
    - To update the account admin user, adjust the `sso_user_first_name`, `sso_user_last_name`, and `sso_user_email` keys with the new user's first name, last name, and email.

-#### Applying the Updates
+#### Applying the updates

 After completing your modifications:
-1. Push the branch containing your changes and create a pull request.
+1. Push the branch with your changes and open a pull request.
 2. Gruntwork Pipelines automatically detects updates and executes a `plan` operation.
-3. Review the output of the `plan` to ensure the changes are accurate and meet expectations.
+3. Review the `plan` output to confirm the changes are accurate and align with expectations.
-4. Once the changes are validated, merge the pull request to apply the updates.
+4. Once validated, merge the pull request to apply the updates.